 Montgomery Community College operates under the semester system.
-Fall and Spring semesters are each sixteen (16) weeks in length.
-Summer Sessions are eight (8) weeks in length.
+Fall and Spring semesters are each sixteen weeks in length.
+Summer sessions are eight weeks in length.
 Students in continuous attendance (summer term excepted) may graduate under the provisions of the catalog in effect on their date of entry into their current curriculum or under the requirements of a subsequent issue.
-Students not in continuous attendance must graduate under the provisions of the catalog in effect on their attendance in their last entry date into the curriculum or subsequent issues.
+Students not in continuous attendance must graduate under the provisions of the catalog in effect on their last entry date into the curriculum or subsequent issues.
 The catalog of record for a student who does a change of major is the catalog in effect at the time the change of major is effective.